 Use of personal precautions Avoid inhalation of dry glaze dust.

-Wear a N-95 face mask when cleaning up dry glaze dust.
-Do not eat, drink or smoke while using this product.
+Wear a N-95 face mask when cleaning up dry clay dust.
 Emergency procedures There are no emergency procedures required for this mixture.

-Methods and Materials

-for containment

-Product comes in plastic pint or gallon jars.
+Methods and Materials for containment Product comes in plastic pint or gallon jars.
 Do not allow spills or wastewater to flow into sewer or waterway.
 Clean up procedures For dry dusts, use a vacuum to clean up spillage.
 For liquid spills, use suitable absorbent material and place in disposal containers.
 If appropriate, use gentle water spray to wet down and minimize dust generation.
 Spill area can be washed with water.
-Collect waste water for disposal.
 Place dry glaze dust in a sealed container.
 Wear a N-95 face mask when cleaning up dry glaze dust.

 Section 7.
-Handling & Storage

-Precautions for safe handlingKeep out of direct sunlight.
+Handling & Storage Precautions for safe handling Keep out of direct sunlight.
 Do not expose to freezing.

-Recommendations on the conditions for safe storage

-No special storage considerations, but keep in a dry, cool location.
+Recommendations on the conditions for safe storage No special storage considerations, but keep in a dry, cool location.